thefirstcircle/factorynull/_posts/2022-02-05-logging-radio-traffic-with-assemblyAI.md

 tags:
 ---

-I had the idea that I could use a [Software Defined Radio dongle](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) to record public voice communications (pollice scanner radio, etc.) and transcribe them to text automatically.
+I had the idea that I could use a [Software Defined Radio dongle](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/) to record public voice communications (police scanner radio, etc.) and transcribe them to text automatically.
 It turns out this project was much more practical than I thought - but also more expensive.
 The API fees are large if you are going with one of the big 3rd-party providers (Google, etc.)

 !["PE - Ham Radio MTA_1504" by Metro Transportation Library and Archive is licensed under CC BY-NC-SA 2.0"]({{site.url}}/docs/assets/img/3552011876_0fc17ba3c3.jpeg)
 *image source: Metro Transportation Library and Archive - Licensed under CC BY-NC-SA 2.0*